RonIovine/pshell/README.md

 ### Interactive clients
 As described above, a pshell server can be accesses remotely via an interactive client.
 These clients are generic and are server agnostic.
-A custom client never needs to be created unless the user want's to create a custom server aggrecator client.
+A custom client never needs to be created unless the user want's to create a custom server aggregator client.
 See the below section for the [pshellAggregatorDemo](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.

 A TCP pshell server just uses a standard `telnet` client for interactive access.
 The datagram based servers